Joy of Satan Ministries: Reception

 Joy of Satan Ministries became the topic of significant criticism for its close connections to a high-ranking leader of the National Socialist Movement, as well as for its antisemitic, anti-Judaic, anti-Christian, and anti-Muslim beliefs.
 While some among the theistic and spiritual Satanist community adopt their ideas as a model, they may distance themselves from the group's controversial beliefs, and "explicit connection with Nazism."
-According to religious studies scholars, although they may appear as somewhat similar to the Order of Nine Angles, their ideology and beliefs fundamentally oppose each other.
+According to religious studies scholars, although they may appear somewhat similar to the Order of Nine Angles, their ideology and beliefs fundamentally oppose each other.

 When the fact that Maxine was the wife of a well-known American neo-Nazi leader became public knowledge, it created serious problems within Joy of Satan Ministries itself.
 This controversy exposed the split in the NSM between the Christian Identity and the Odinists and Satanists.
 According to Introvigne (2016), "Several local groups abandoned Dietrich and started minuscule splinter organisations.
 Some of these insisted that they were not Satanist, just pagan".
-Introvigne also adds that while most of the Satanic groups are no longer active, JoS persists, albeit with fewer members.
+Introvigne also adds that while most of the Satanic groups are no longer active, JoSM persists, albeit with fewer members.
 Despite the events, Introvigne notes that the group's beliefs in extraterrestrial life, meditation, and telepathic communication with demons have gained popularity among a broader community of non-LaVeyan "spiritual" or theistic Satanists.
 Followed by a series of backlash, Clifford and Andrea Herrington were also accused of sexual misconduct which Introvigne claims "are difficult to evaluate", however, Maxine's Satanic affiliations were enough to result in Clifford Herrington's departure from the National Socialist Movement.
 Clifford Herrington would then attempt to recreate his own "National Socialist Freedom Movement" after leaving the NSM in 2006.

 Scholar of religion, James R. Lewis, noted in his Satan census (2009) a surprising number of respondents to the Joy of Satan Ministries.
 Additionally, the scholar of Satanism, Jesper A. Petersen, found in his 2014 survey on the Satanic milieus proliferation on the internet a surprising prominence among theistic Satanist websites on the internet, noting the popularity of the Church of Satan to be somewhat paradoxically with the Joy of Satan Ministries' page base on the Angelfire network.